Charleston Privacy Fence – Natural Wood

 Charleston Privacy Fence – Fence Height

 Some companies use a chainsaw to “TRIM OUT” your fence.
-Our preference is using a circle saw with a carbide blade producing a nice clean.
-The saw guard is set to just barley cut thru the fence plank thus allowing for the curvature of the trim out.
+Our preference is using a circle saw with a carbide blade producing a nice clean cut.
+The saw guard is set to just barely cut thru the fence plank thus allowing for the curvature of the trim out.